weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

 You can enable the `text2vec-palm` module in your configuration file (e.g. `docker-compose.yaml`).

 - This configuration will start Weaviate with the PaLM module enabled, and set as the default vectorizer module.
-- Optionally, you can specify the required API key in the file..
+- Optionally, you can specify the required Google Cloud API key (i.e. "access token") in the file..
-    - If you do not, you must specify the API key at runtime.
+    - If you do not, you must specify the Google Cloud API key at runtime.

 ```yaml
 ---